rackerlabs/cbu-sdk-python/README.rst

 * Unit tests for new features
 * Keep the code clean - flake8
-* Keep the code free of warnings and errors - pylint
+* Be wary of warnings and errors - pylint
 * >95% code coverage - keep it strong
 * Be `Pythonic`_